bolismauro/katana-evolution/README.md

 }
 ```

 There is a big difference with respect to the ELM approach.
 A command, in fact, receives a message that is automatically sent when the command implementation finishes with the result of the execution.
 So, how things like HTTP progress are handled?
 You have to create a subscription to a thing called `HTTP.Progress` and handle it from there.
 Basically a command can do stuff and at the end it sends a message.
 In the approach just shown, we allow a command implementation to dispatch multiple messages.
-I've decided to go for this approach because:

-* I don't see major drawbacks in doing that, altough I guess that ELM has his own good reasons to do so
+I've decided to go for this approach because I don't see major drawbacks in doing that, altough I guess that ELM has his own good reasons to do so.
-* I haven't properly figured out yet how subscriptions work and how integrate them in this approach, so I decided to currently don't rely on them.
-This thing should change before we implement this approach of course